postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

     > You can also search for APIs on the [Private API Network](https://go.postman.co/network/private) or the [Public API Network](https://www.postman.com/explore/apis).

 1. Select the **Documentation** tab.
-1. Select a documentation source in the pane at left:
+1. Select a documentation source in the left pane:

     * **Schema Documentation:** Select an API, and then select an item to view a specific path or request.
 (Schema documentation is only available for OpenAPI 3.0 schemas.)
     * **Collection Documentation:** Select a linked collection, and then select an item to view a specific path or request.
 To see sample code in a different language, select it in the **Language** menu.